PLANNING SAFE ADVENTURES

 We often hear about how this creates a dangerous situation where there is an air gap between the ice and the water, increasing the risk of falling through and making it harder to get out.
 This happens mostly in areas where the shore is steep.
 A good place is to see this in action, without going on the ice, is at the Allstones Lake Staging Area.
 You can see the broken ice blocks on the steep banks and in the days after a large release of water at the dam you can watch the ice collapse.

 Another thing to look for is small bays and concave shorelines, like the one in the picture, which create a similar risk and are best to be avoided as well.

 The bubbles on the water are worth venturing off the shore.
 That’s where you’ll find those deeper stacks of larger bubbles on turquoise ice.
 Here are a few tips on how to reduce the risks when you venture out on the ice.

 Ice thickness is probably the most obvious consideration.
-The Canadian Red Cross recommends at least 15 cm of ice when walking along or 20 cm when taking part in group activities.
+The recommendation is to have at least 10 cm of ice when walking along or 13 cm when taking part in group activities.